AnalysisMarket Data

 Reading the AutoAlpha analysis output

-1. Price histogram — distribution of all prices.
-Look at where the cheap listings cluster vs. the median.
+1. Price histogram - distribution of all prices.
+Look at where cheap listings cluster vs. the median.

 2. Price by year - shows depreciation curve.
 Steep curves mean high annual depreciation - better deals available as cars age quickly.